Updated: 2026-08-08

 Should I choose the vendor with the lowest hourly rate?

 No. Rate is not cost.
-A cheaper generalist who needs three times the hours and misses the requirement is more expensive than a mid-band specialist who lands it.
+A cheaper generalist who needs three times the hours and misses the requirement is more expensive than a specialist who lands it.
 Compare estimated total cost to outcome against comparable case studies, and treat rate as one input among six.
-Uvik Software’s published $50-99 per hour, for instance, sits mid-band precisely because senior depth is priced in.
+Uvik Software uses quote-based pricing, so request a same-scope proposal.

 How do I run a fair scoring exercise across vendors?